Key Takeaway

 - Free toxic exposure screenings for all VA-enrolled veterans.

-Key Stat: 1 million+ PACT Act claims approved since 2022.
+Key Stat: Over 1 million PACT Act claims have been processed by the VA since 2022.

 2. Who Qualifies?